reversed-coffee/system-hardening/windows/User-Auditing.md

             - Always enable this
         - Store passwords using reversible encryption
             - Severe risk; always disable this
+    - User Rights Assignment
+        - UAC Built-in Admin Approval Mode - Enable
+        - Run all admins in Admin Approval Mode - Enable
+        - Enable computer and user accounts to be trusted for delegation - Remove all users under it
+    - Enumerate admin accounts on elevation, disable it - (Group Policy -> Windows Components -> Credential User Interface)
+        - To update, run `gpupdate /force`

 - Review user files
     - Based on company guidelines, users may not allowed to store certain forms of media on their computers
     - Delete files that are not authorized
+    - Scan for files by extension using `dir`: `dir /s /b *.ext`
+        - Look especially for exe files, archive files, and media files.
+        - Look inside of shares as well.